Vonger/vocore2/README.md

 Feel free to submit patch and bug or email me at support@vocore.io

-This patch is only for study/personal usage, and only for VoCore2, it might burn your house, launch nuke, etc... please use it carefully and risk is on you.
+This patch is only for study/personal usage, and only for VoCore2, it might burn your house, launch nuke, kill a baby... use it carefully and risk is on you.
 Source code of mt7628 is from internet.

 For details tutorial, please check vonger.cn, Beginner Tutorial.